Yinhao-c/Qyavix/README.md

 overhead.
 Even without diffing or virtual DOM layers, it achieves strong performance in initial render speed and simple update patterns.

+The screenshot still shows the version number as v1.0.0, but that was my mistake — I forgot to update the text in the image.
+The actual framework used in the test is v2.0.1, and all test results are based on that updated version.

 ---

 ## ⚡ Initial Render Performance (1,000 rows)